Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

 Separation anxiety

 Separation anxiety is not just for children.
-After a death, many adults develop an intense fear of losing other people.
+After losing someone, many adults develop an intense fear of losing other people too.
 You may feel anxious when your partner goes to work, panic when your child is late home, or feel unable to be apart from family members.
 You may start checking on people constantly, calling them more than usual, or feeling a surge of fear when they do not answer.
-This is a direct response to the experience of loss: your brain has learned that people can disappear, and it is trying to prevent it from happening again.
+This is a direct response to what you have been through: your mind has learned that people can be lost, and it is trying to keep everyone else safe.

 Death anxiety (thanatophobia)

-A death in your life can trigger an acute awareness of your own mortality.
-You may become preoccupied with thoughts about your own death, avoid situations that feel risky, or lie awake thinking about what will happen to your children or partner if you die.
-This is a very common but rarely discussed aspect of bereavement grief.
-It does not mean you are suicidal; it means the death has made your own mortality feel immediate and real in a way it did not before.
+Losing someone can bring your own mortality sharply into focus.
+You may become preoccupied with thoughts about your own death, avoid situations that feel risky, or lie awake wondering what would happen to your children or partner if you were no longer here.
+This is a very common but rarely discussed part of bereavement grief.
+It does not mean you are suicidal; it means the loss has made your own mortality feel immediate and real in a way it did not before.

 Social anxiety

-Some bereaved people develop anxiety about social situations: going back to work, attending gatherings, meeting people who do not know about the death.
-You may dread the "how are you?" question, worry about crying in public, or feel unable to make small talk when your internal world is in chaos.
-This often leads to withdrawal and isolation, which can make both the grief and the anxiety worse.
+Some bereaved people develop anxiety about social situations: going back to work, attending gatherings, meeting people who do not yet know what has happened.
+You may dread the "how are you?" question, worry about crying in public, or feel unable to make small talk when everything inside you feels upside down.
+This often leads to withdrawal and isolation, which can make both the grief and the anxiety harder to bear.

 Panic attacks and grief